XunGong123/XunGong123.github.io/_pages/about.md

 ---
 permalink: /
-title: "Profile of Xun Gong"
+title: "About me"
-excerpt: "My Profile"
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/